apify/crawlee/README.md

         requestList,
         requestQueue,

         // Run Puppeteer in headless mode.
-If you headless to false, you'll see the scraping
+If you set headless to false, you'll see the scraping
         // browsers showing up on your screen.
 This is great for debugging.
         launchPuppeteerOptions: { headless: true },